 Selecting the “Maintenance” tab near the top of the dashboard displays two sections of maintenance records.
 The first displays upcoming and in progress maintenance you should be aware of.
 The second section shows maintenance that has occurred over the past three months.
 Selecting any of these items displays additional information so you are aware of any changes to the data center.

-Selecting the “Visitors” tab also displays two sections of content.
+Selecting the “Access” tab also displays two sections of content.
 The first section shows visitors currently checked in or preregistered to the data center and highlights any you may have been assigned to escort.
 The second section displays visitor logs for recent visitors to the data center.
 This table can be quickly exported as well in order to simplify audits and reporting.
 More detailed filters and options are available in the Contacts page of the app under Visitor Logs.

 Selecting any of these records provides additional information for the visit including what area was visited, exactly when they checked in and out, whether they were escorted, and the reason for their visit.
 For more information about how to allow access to your space within the data center, read Grant Data Center Access.